vertigis/vertigis-web-samples/README.md

 View the samples at [https://vertigis-web-samples.netlify.app](https://vertigis-web-samples.netlify.app).

-A collection of samples that demonstrates how to configure and customize [Geocortex Web](https://www.geocortex.com/products/gxw/) apps using the [Geocortex Web SDK](https://developers.geocortex.com/docs/web/sdk-overview).
+This project includes a collection of samples that demonstrates how to configure and customize [Geocortex Web](https://www.geocortex.com/products/gxw/) apps using the [Geocortex Web SDK](https://developers.geocortex.com/docs/web/sdk-overview).
+Before diving into the SDK, be sure to check out our [Developer Center](https://developers.geocortex.com/docs/web/overview) to learn the various concepts of building and configuring Geocortex Web applications.
+There is a surprising amount that can be accomplished through [layout](https://developers.geocortex.com/docs/web/configuration-layout), [app config](https://developers.geocortex.com/docs/web/configuration-app-config), and [Geocortex Workflow](https://www.geocortex.com/products/geocortex-workflow/) which can be [configured in the app config](https://developers.geocortex.com/docs/web/tutorial-run-workflow-app-config) without even needing to use the SDK!

 Check out the [hosted samples viewer](https://vertigis-web-samples.netlify.app/) for an easy way to run the samples in your browser without needing to run the project locally.
 The source for each sample is located within the [samples](samples) folder of this project.